kfaraj/support/README.md

     app:drawableTintMode="multiply" />
 ```

-This library can be included with the following dependency:
+This library can be included with the following dependencies:
 ```groovy
 implementation 'com.kfaraj.support:appcompat:3.1.3'
 ```